biometryhub/rss-symposium-website/content/faq.md

 +++

-## 1. Something has gone wrong with my registration!
+## 1. Something has gone wrong with my registration.
 Please get in touch with us via the contact page.
 We are monitoring the email regularly and will help sort out any problems.

 ## 2. What is the weather like in Adelaide in September?